VirtoCommerce/vc-module-app-insights/README.md

 `IgnoreSqlTelemetryOptions`: Controls Application Insight telemetry processor thats excludes dependency SQL queries by.
 Any SQL command name or statement that contains a string from `QueryIgnoreSubstrings` options will be ignored.

-'EnableProfiler`: Enables the Application Insights Profiler feature (By default: true).
+'EnableProfiler`: Enables the Application Insights Profiler feature.
 This feature collects performance data about your application and identifies bottlenecks in your code.
 The profiler data is collected and uploaded to Application Insights.

 This module supports configuration by config and code.
 You can read more about configuration [here](https://github.com/serilog-contrib/serilog-sinks-applicationinsights)